firebird641/Linux_Basics/README.md

 # Linux_Basics
-A document with basic information and commands on Linux Bash
+A document with commands for the Linux Bash